-Growth in demand for soy and cattle led the Brazilian legislature to consider revision of the Forest Code, which, by providing strict controls on the ratio of Amazonian land holdings that can be cleared, has helped conserve natural forests for decades to come.
 Primary export markets for soy include the EU and China.
-China's demand for soy is equivalent to the entire increase in soy production in Latin America over the last decade (more than half of Brazil's soy exports go to China) and is forecasted to increase dramatically over the next few years.
+China's demand for soy is equivalent to the entire increase in soy production in Latin America over the last decade and is forecasted to increase dramatically over the next few years.